CamTheWebGuy/PoolsOnCommand/README.md

 - [x] Add Upsell/Downsell Pages
 - [x] Add Cart/Payment Page
 - [x] Add Purchase Complete Page
+- [x] Send a receipt on puchase
-- [ ] Add "View Invoice" functionality to Order Complete page
+- [x] Add functionality for Upsell/Downsell Redirects and Payments.
 - [ ] Add functionality to payment form on landing page
-- [ ] Add functionality for Upsell/Downsell Redirects and Payments.
 - [ ] Add functionality for Bump Offer on Cart/Payment Page.
 - [ ] Add 404 Page
 - [ ] Add "My Orders" page for members - Possibly with ability to cancel subscriptions if they are implemented